woustachemax/QuackStack/README.md

 [1] src/commands/search.ts (relevance: 87.3%)
 export async function search(query: string, projectName: string) {
-  const queryEmbedding = await aiClient.getEmbeddings(query);
   const snippets = await client.codeSnippet.findMany({
     where: { projectName },
   });
   // ... cosine similarity ranking ...
 }

 🐥 Quack!
 How can I help? > where are embeddings generated?

-Vector embeddings are generated in src/lib/ai-provider.ts using the getEmbeddings() method with OpenAI's text-embedding-3-large model.
+Embeddings are generated locally using the local-embeddings module.
+No API calls are made for vector generation, keeping your code private.

 💡 Want more details? (y/n) > n